RarelyCharlie/rarelycharlie.github.io/_draft/crisis_scenarios.md

 *Member:* I'm in crisis because the hockey team I support is in financial trouble.
 I feel like my whole life is collapsing.
 {:.chat}

+**Scenario 20**: Completed suicide, no crisis

+*Member:* I'm using my sister's account because I don't know any other way to contact you.
+I know my sister valued chatting to you here at 7 Cups.
+I wanted to let you know that she unexpectedly took her own life last week.
+I'm sorry to be the bearer of this bad news.
+No one can think of any reason for her to do a thing like that.
+Thank you for being a friend to her.
+{:.chat}